 While there is a closer vantage point for those that can handle some uneven terrain, the waterfall can also be viewed from the bridge over the river along NY-12D.
 While this spot is several hundred yards from the waterfall, it’s quite a beautiful view looking up the river, and the shoulder is wide enough to pull over for a quick look at the falls.

-Shequaga Falls is located in the heart of Montour Falls, just a stone’s throw from Watkins Glen State Park.
+Shequaga Falls is located in the heart of Montour Falls and is one of the top waterfalls near Watkins Glen, NY.
 This seasonal Finger Lakes waterfall only flows when water levels are high but is absolutely beautiful when it’s flowing well.

 This waterfall is said to be 165 feet tall and flows directly underneath a bridge high above the falls.
 At the bottom of the falls, the creek makes a 90-degree turn, which means that you can have great views of the face of this waterfall.